 Investigation of Complaints

 The preponderance of the evidence standard will apply to investigations, meaning Empire will evaluate whether it is more likely than not that the alleged conduct occurred.
-Both parties will receive written notice of the outcome of the complaint.

-During the investigation, Empire will provide interim measures, as necessary, to protect the safety and well being of students and/or employees involved.
+During the investigation, Empire will provide interim measures, as necessary, to protect the safety and well-being of students and/or employees involved.

 If Empire determines that unlawful harassment or sexual violence has occurred, immediate appropriate corrective action will be taken in accordance with the circumstances involved, and Empire will take steps to prevent the recurrence of any harassment or discrimination.
 Any employee determined by Empire to be responsible for unlawful harassment or discrimination will be subject to appropriate disciplinary action, up to and including termination.
 Remedies for student-related claims may include, but are not limited to, an order to stay away, suspension, or expulsion.